stefoxp/head-first-design-patterns/design_patterns.md

 5. the **Abstract Factory Pattern** provides an interface for creating families of related or dependent objects without specifying their concrete classes;
 6. the **Singleton Pattern** ensures a class has only one instance, and provides a global point of access to it;
 7. the **Command Pattern** encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undo-able operations;
 8. the **Adapter Pattern** converts the interface of a class into another interface the clients expect.
-Adapter lets classes work togheter that couldn't otherwise because of incompatible interfaces.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.
+9. the **Facade Pattern** provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.